 When prompted, create a password for the default

 Set the Rancher Server URL.
 The URL can either be an IP address or a host name.
 However, each node added to your cluster must be able to connect to this URL.

 If you use a hostname in the URL, this hostname must be resolvable by DNS on the nodes you want to add to you cluster.

 4. Create the Cluster

 Welcome to Rancher!
 You are now able to create your first Kubernetes cluster.

 In this task, you can use the versatile Custom option.
-This option lets you add any Linux host (cloud-hosted VM, on-premise VM, or bare-metal) to be used in a cluster.
+This option lets you add any Linux host (cloud-hosted VM, on-prem VM, or bare-metal) to be used in a cluster.

 From the Clusters page, click Add Cluster.

 Skip Member Roles and Cluster Options.
 We’ll tell you about them later.

 From Node Role, select all the roles: etcd, Control, and Worker.